 Table 4 reports the results.
-Columns 1 and 2 show the aggregation property of the estimator in which the point estimates and standard errors are the same whether we aggregate exports at the firm level (column 1) or disaggregate at the firm-product-destination level.
-In columns 3 to 5, we progressively include more fixed effects to control for unobserved demand shocks that might correlate with the treatment.
-In column 6, we restrict the data to the sample of Compustat firms that we match with Datamyne.
-Columns 5 and 6 show that the effect of EXIM's shutdown remains the same when we tightly control for product×destination×time fixed effects.
-Relative to the results in the aggregate customs data, this analysis with just US exporters allows us to control for even finer types of demand shocks such as country-specific tariff shocks (e.g., China tariff shocks on certain American products).
+Column 1 shows the relative effect on exports during the shutdown for EXIM-dependent firms.
+In columns 2 to 4, we progressively include more fixed effects to control for unobserved demand shocks that might correlate with the treatment.
+In column 5, we restrict the data to the sample of listed firms that we match with Datamyne.
+Columns 4 and 5 show that the effect of EXIM's shutdown remains the same when we tightly control for product-by-destinationby-time fixed effects.
+Relative to the results in the aggregate customs data, this firm-level analysis with just US exporters allows us to control for even finer types of demand shocks, such as those generated by country-specific tariff shocks (e.g., China tariff shocks on certain American products).
+Using this within-product variation therefore eliminates the reliance on the identifying assumption in Table 2, where we study aggregate exports in the BACI data.

-In terms of economic magnitudes, EXIM financing accounts for approximately 6.3% of maritime exports for treated firms.
-The point estimate of -0.17 implies an average elasticity of -2.7, which is similar to the elasticity estimated in the aggregate product exports data.
+In terms of economic magnitudes, EXIM financing accounts for approximately 3.6% of maritime exports for treated firms.
+The point estimate of -0.17 implies an average impact of -5.0 on export sales, which is similar to the magnitude estimated in the aggregate product exports data.